Q: I am 41 years old. How can I have a healthy pregnancy?

-A: Treatment will depend on the cause of the infertility.
+A: Treatment will depend on the cause of infertility.
 For some couples, a woman simply needs to undergo well-timed intercourse or artificial insemination.
-Centers offer artificial inseminations, pelvic surgery, medications to induce ovulation, in-vitro fertilization, egg donation and, in certain scenarios, the preservation or freezing of embryos.
+Centers offer artificial inseminations, pelvic surgery, medications to induce ovulation, in-vitro fertilization, egg donation, and, in certain scenarios, the preservation or freezing of embryos.

-After a review your medical history, diagnostic tests are run that might include
+After a review of your medical history, diagnostic tests are run that might include

 - examining a woman’s hormone levels,